-The best preventative measures for protecting yourself from incidents and accidents are those that rely on your own "awareness" and "self-reflection" as a student in your daily life, as well as on "proper judgment and caution" when engaged or involved in various activities.
+The best ways to protect yourself from incidents and accidents rely on you exercising "awareness" and "introspection" in your everyday life as a student, as well as "proper judgment and caution" when involved or engaged in activities.

-We hope that this "Student Handbook" will be of some help to you in solving the problems around you, and help you to thoroughly enjoy your campus life at Kyushu University.
+We hope that this "Student Handbook" will help you to resolve issues you may face and allow you to fully enjoy campus life at Kyushu University.